Bodybuilding or BJJ: Which is Better? (Solved & Explained)

 Bodybuilding or BJJ for Aesthetics

-In that case, you will have to include some strength training as part of your training regimen.
-To what extent you should do so is something a professional can guide better, as every BJJ competitor has a different body type.
+In that case, you must include some strength training as part of your training regimen.
+To what extent should you do so?
+It is something a professional can guide better, as every BJJ competitor has a different body type.

 Should I Lift Weights and Do BJJ?